Ade Adepitan

 During the 2000s, Adepitan began appearing on British television.
-His early appearances included as an actor in the shows Casualty and Desperados.
+His early appearances included as an actor in the programmes Casualty and Desperados.
 He also moved into presenting, initially primarily for sports programmes during the 2000s.
 From the 2010s, he increasingly appeared on travel documentaries, initially for episodes of the Channel 4 series Unreported World and then for the BBC series Africa with Ade Adepitan (2019) and Climate Change: Ade on the Frontline (2021).

 In 2021, he was chosen to present open-access meetings of an unaffiliated scientific group set up to report to the public on the changing state of the global environment, following in the footsteps of Independent SAGE.

+On the 14 August 2024 Birmingham City University announced that Adepitan would be replacing Sir Lenny Henry as Chancellor of the University.

 Early life

 Adepitan was born in the Maryland district in Lagos, Nigeria.
-At the age of fifteen months, Adepitan contracted polio which resulted in the loss of function of his legs, and ultimately prevented him from walking.
+At the age of fifteen months Adepitan contracted polio, which affected his legs and ultimately left him unable to walk.

-At the age of three, Adepitan and his mother migrated to the United Kingdom to join his father; who lived in the London Borough of Newham.
-He was educated at Southern Road Primary School in Plaistow which he credits with helping him with his disability and problems at home.
+At the age of three, Adepitan and his mother migrated to the United Kingdom to join his father, who lived in the London Borough of Newham.
+He was educated at Southern Road Primary School in Plaistow, which he credits with helping him with his disability and problems at home.
 From an early age, he had aspirations of becoming an international sportsman.
 He also attended Lister Community School.

 Basketball career

-Adepitan is an accomplished wheelchair basketball player, for his club Milton Keynes Aces and as a member of Great Britain team that won the bronze medal at the 2004 Summer Paralympics in Athens and the gold medal at the 2005 Paralympic World Cup in Manchester.
+Adepitan is an accomplished wheelchair basketball player, for his club Milton Keynes Aces and as a member of the Great Britain team that won the bronze medal at the 2004 Summer Paralympics in Athens and the gold medal at the 2005 Paralympic World Cup in Manchester.